SpikeInterface/spikeinterface/doc/installation.rst

 -----------

-As :code:`spikeinterface` is undergoing a heavy development phase, it is sometimes convenient to install from source to get THE latest bug fixes and improvements.
+As :code:`spikeinterface` is undergoing a heavy development phase, it is sometimes convenient to install from source to get the latest bug fixes and improvements.
 We recommend constructing the package within a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) to prevent potential conflicts with local dependencies.